yanick/jsonschematic/README.md

 jsonschematic is a [json schema][] in the same vein as [docson][].

+## How to run

+The project is still in early development, but to get a 'dev' version of the sapper app running, do:

+    $ npm install
+    $ JSONSCHEMATIC_DIR=examples npm run dev

 ## Authors

 jsonschematic is developed under the auspice of